 The Education Research Grant will provide a total of up to $50,000 per year for two years, contingent on the availability of funds from the SAEMF.
 The SAEMF Education Research Grant funds may only be used for fellow salary.
 Fringe benefits are permissible in addition to salary, but the total of salary and fringe benefits may not exceed $50,000 per year for two years.
 No additional costs are supported by SAEMF; any other costs are the responsibility of the fellow’s host institution or another group specified in the application.

-GRANT REVIEW PROCESSThe SAEM Grants Committee is responsible for reviewing grant applications for this award, and will make recommendations to the SAEMF Board of Trustees regarding candidate award recipients.
-The committee uses a scoring system to judge and compare applications that considers the qualifications of the applicant and mentor, the research proposal, the training proposal, and the host institution.
-The committee judges applications with the goal of choosing awardees with the highest likelihood of becoming highly productive academic emergency physicians with specialized expertise in education.
+The SAEM Grants Committee is responsible for reviewing grant applications for this award and will make recommendations to the SAEM Foundation Board of Trustees regarding candidate recipients.
+The committee uses a scoring system to judge and compare applications that considers the qualifications of the applicant, the research proposal, and the host institution.
+The committee judges applications with the goal of choosing awardees with the highest likelihood of successfully completing an innovative, high-impact education research project.
 An Education Research Grant will be awarded only if the committee and the SAEMF deems that an applicant worthy of receiving the award can be selected.

 POLICIES GOVERNING THE USE OF HUMANS AND ANIMALS